 In our quest for well-being, the importance of oral health is often underestimated, even though it plays a crucial role in our overall health.
-At Dental Geneva, we know that the health of the mouth is a mirror of our general health condition.
-In this article, I will explain why impeccable oral hygiene is not limited to an attractive smile but is a fundamental pillar of our well-being.
+At Dental Geneva, we know that oral health is a mirror of our general state of health.
+In this article, I explain why impeccable oral hygiene is not limited to an attractive smile, but constitutes an essential pillar of our well-being.

 Table of Contents